csdurfee/csdurfee.github.io/content/the-unstreaky-king.md

 I haven't looked into it yet, but I suspect this is partially due to LeBron often taking the last shot of the game.
 Final shots of the game should be harder than average if it's a close game.
 Everybody knows the ball's going to LeBron for the final shot, so the defense is keying in on him.
 I'll save that for another installment, though.

 ## Other unstreaky guys
 Kyle Kuzma, Julius Randle, Elton Brand, and Anthony Edwards are all in the 4+ z score club, with Luka Doncic, Giannis, John Henson, Goran Dragic, and Jordan Poole also in the top 10.
+Anthony Edwards is the most notable to me, because he's only played 5 season.

+Jordan Poole is notable because he's kind of the whole reason I kept working on this project.

 ## League-wide trends
 I went back and did the same analysis for every non-LeBron shot over the last 20 years.
 The league as a whole doesn't show the same trends that LeBron does.
 FG% isn't correlated with number of makes of the last 5.
 Here are the shooting percentages, graphed on the same scale as the one I used for LeBron: